eda-ricercatore/sardegna-scala/notes/scala-notes.md

 		body of knowledge (expressed in mathematical logic)
 		\cite{WikipediaContributors2017s}.
 		* Functional logic programming
++ Event-driven programming \cite{WikipediaContributors2017j} -- Control
+	flow of the program is determined by events (e.g., actions of user during user interaction) or messages passed from/by other threads/programs.
 + Generic programming \cite{WikipediaContributors2017q} -- For
 	designing parameterized algorithms that have "to-be-specified-later"
 	data types during (object) instantiation.